 GETTING MARRIED IN DENMARK

 We at Getting Married in Denmark are very happy you have chosen to visit us and have a read through our guide and the rest of our website.
-If at any point you got a question, please do not hesitate to ask us on our chat or send it to us through our contact page.
+If at any point you have a question, please do not hesitate to ask through chat or send it through our contact page.

-With more than 700 weddings in 2017 alone, we have written the Getting Married in Denmark Guide based on our experiences for you to get an overview of the individual steps involved with your marriage in Denmark.
+With more than 700 weddings in 2017 alone, we have written the Getting Married in Denmark Guide based on our experiences.
+For you to get an overview of the individual steps in order to arrange your marriage in Denmark.

 By clicking each step you can read everything you need to know, some steps include links to subjects that we felt needed more in-depth explanation.